-8.0 Podium This section of the report explores the guiding principles shaping podium massing, including the approach and access strategy, tenant and public programs, facade design principles, overailing strategies, the lab-enabled accelerator space, and approachs to planted terraces.
-The chapter explores how the proposed podium establishes a connection between the tower and the public realm, creating a public through-link between Hampstead Road to Regent's Place Plaza.
+Diagram - Podium overview 8.0 Podium This chapter of the report explores the guiding principles shaping the podium, including the approach and access strategy, affordable workspace, tenant and public programmes, facade design principles, oversailing strategies, street widening, and the approaches to planted terraces.
+The chapter explores how the proposed podium establishes a connection between the tower and the public realm.
 It introduces inviting spaces that offer glimpses into what is being developed in the tower's upper levels.
-The overarching objectives for the podium are centred around the creation of publicly accessible spaces that connect, create and provide opportunities for the local residents and communities.
-The podium has been designed to create improved microclimate conditions for pedestrians in the public realm through multiple methods including integrating wind mitigation into the podium's architectural expression.
-The design of the podium, particularly the publicly accessible elements, has been designed with extensive input from the local community through the co-design workshops and pre-application process consultation with the LB Camden to ensure the Proposed Development addresses the needs and aspirations of visitors, building users and the wider community.
+The overarching ambitions for the podium are centred around the creation of spaces that connect, create and provide opportunities for local residents and communities.
+The podium has been designed to create improved microclimate conditions for pedestrians in the public realm through multiple methods including integrating wind mitigation into the podium's architectural expression, whilst also adding interest and activation to the streetscape.
 8.1 Podium Massing Principles The podium's massing development has involved a thorough collaboration with the London Borough of Camden, incorporating community input from workshops and consultations with the Client and Design Teams.
 The outcome is a podium uniquely sculpted to foster connections, create opportunities, and cater to the needs of local residents and businesses.
-This process has resulted in six key design principles, explained more fully on the opposite pages, but summarised here: - The podium's spatial arrangement was established at the outset of the project, but the programme and layout was left flexible to respond to the community engagement process. - The podium is fundamental in responding to and mitigating the site's microclimate, focussed on creating a usable and safe environment all year round. - The podium is comprised of a series of layers, each able to accommodate different functions and spatial arrangements. - Entrances are clearly expressed in the architecture of the podium as part of the access, approach and wayfinding strategy. - Canopies, projecting from the podium, are used to highlight public entrances as well as to improve the local microclimate. - The podium is seamlessly integrated with the proposed landscaping design, including corner terraces as well as reinforcing the new Regent's Place Plaza with improved activity, retail offers and public realm.
+This process has resulted in six key design principles, explained more fully on the opposite pages, but summarised here: - The podium's spatial arrangement was established at the outset of the project, but the programme and layout was left flexible to respond to the community engagement process. - The podium is fundamental in responding to and mitigating the site's microclimate, focussed on creating a usable and safe environment all year round. - The podium is comprised of a series of layers, each able to accommodate different functions and spatial arrangements. - Entrances are clearly expressed in the architecture of the podium as part of the access, approach and wayfinding strategy. - Canopies, projecting from the podium, are used to highlight entrances as well as to improve the local microclimate. - The podium is harmoniously integrated with the proposed landscaping design, including corner terraces.
+It reinforces the new Regent's Place Plaza with improved activity, retail offers and public realm.
 An overview of the development of that massing is illustrated on the opposite page.

-Verified View - View from south-east intersection of Hampstead Road and Euston Road L03 L02 L01 L00
+Verified View - View from south-east intersection of Hampstead Road and Euston Road

-The podium consists of the initial four levels of the Proposed Development, spanning from ground level to level 04, which simply extrudes the tower footprint into a single flexible volume.
-Projecting Levels 02 & 03 outward improves the local microclimate, disrupting downdrafts and protecting pedestrians from wind and weather.
-03 Division of Mass own character and purpose.
+01 Podium Volume The podium consists of the first six levels of the Proposed Development, spanning from Ground Floor to Level 05, which simply extrudes the tower footprint into a single flexible volume.
+Projecting Levels 02-05 outward improves the local microclimate, disrupting downdrafts and protecting pedestrians from wind and weather.
+03 Rounded Corners The corners of the podium volume are rounded off, matching the articulation of the tower above, improving sightlines around the corners of the building and creating a characteristic expression experienced from the streetscape.